 E. Illustrate a program that involves schools, garden clubs, or other organizations in bird conservation activities.

 The Sturgeon Bay community offers Crossroads at Big Creek as a way to involve schools, garden clubs, and many other organizations in bird conservation activities.
 Crossroads offers lectures, exhibits, bird hikes, outdoor trails and areas all dedicated to nature and available to the general public.
 Woodside Park and Franke Park in Sturgeon Bay includes trails left in their natural state, further encouraging birds of all types.
-The Door County Land Trust also has 350 acres located off of Barge Rd. that offers a variety of habitats and landscapes for many types of birds.
+The Door County Land Trust has 350 acres located off of Barge Road that offers a variety of habitats and landscapes for many types of birds.

 A. This community's municipal body passed the required World Migratory Bird Day resolution.

-The City of Sturgeon Bay provided educational WMBD materials to the elementary schools as well as take home materials.
-In the future the City is considering teaming up with Crossroads at Big Creek to have an WMBD presentation.
+The City of Sturgeon Bay provides educational WMBD materials to our elementary schools along with take-home materials.
+The City is talking with Crossroads at Big Creek to possibly launch a WMBD presentation.